 It may surprise you that consultants, the people you often turn to for help, will also often make use of consultants to help them with parts of their business.
 The consulting world is overflowing with people who claim to know how to fix your business and lead you to the utopia you seek.
 It disappoints me that the consulting sector is tainted by people who offer the world and deliver nothing or a poor service that does not live up to the hirer’s expectations.

-So here’s my top 7 tips I’ve learned from listening, reading and experience to help you choose the right consultant for your business.1.
-Be clear on why you need a consultant.
+So here’s my top 7 tips I’ve learned from listening, reading and experience to help you choose the right consultant for your business.

 2. Experience counts!